How to Become a Counselor in Oregon

 Oregon LPCs are required to complete 40 hours of continuing education (CE) during each two-year “reporting period”.
 That amount is prorated to 20 hours for licenses issued between 12 and 23 months before the reporting date, and is completely waived for licenses issued less than 12 months before the reporting date.

-At least six hours of CE focusing on ethics are required for every reporting period.
-The remaining hours may focus on any core content areas.
+At least 6 hours of CE must cover professional ethics and/or Oregon laws and regulations, and Oregon also requires at least 4 hours of cultural competency and 2 hours of suicide risk assessment, treatment, and management during each reporting period.
+Licensees on the Supervisor Registry must also complete 3 hours of supervision-related training.
 CE hours may be obtained through attendance of college or university courses, seminars, workshops, conferences, training and home study.
 Up to 20 CE hours per period may be earned through publication, professional presentations and leadership.

 (Back to Top)